How is Zeffy free?

 Use analytical tools to gather data and learn the following details:

-Nonprofits can consider using Google Analytics to find which keywords and phrases people search for before visiting your website.
-Use all these details to improve your website’s performance.
+Google Analytics will also help you find which keywords and phrases people search for before they visit your website.
+You can use all these details to improve your website's performance.

 5 essential elements to add to your nonprofit website